quic-s/quics-protocol/README.md

 The file info and file are the same as the file above.

 It can be seen as simply a form in which messages and files are delivered at once as a transaction.

-- Response

-Response is a same form as message.
-The only difference is that the message type is different.

-Because the response is just bytes data, it need to be serialized and deserialized by user.

 ## Contribute